novoSoftEng/Lab-2/README.md

     - Different encoding/vectorization techniques and word embedding models result in distinct clustering patterns.

 **Conclusion:**
 The lab provided valuable hands-on experience in applying Rule-Based NLP techniques and Regex for information extraction tasks.
-By completing this exercise, we gained a deeper understanding of how to leverage Regex patterns to parse and extract structured data from unstructured text, a skill that is essential in many NLP applications, not only that  .
+By completing this exercise, I gained a deeper understanding of how to leverage Regex patterns to parse and extract structured data from unstructured text, a skill that is essential in many NLP applications, not only that  .
 Overall, the lab successfully achieved its objective of familiarizing us with Rule-Based NLP and Regex concepts in a practical context.

 **Skills Learned:**: RegEx , Word Embedding , Skip Gram , One Hot Encoding , Word2Vec , TF-IDF  , FastText , ... etc.